 Street voices

 "Monkeying around, derived from messing around or fooling around.
 It just means not getting anything done and not doing anything serious.
 What's all this ruckus?
 What are you boys doing up here?
-Oh, sorry, we were just playing.
+Oh, sorry, we were just fooling around.
 Well, stop monkeying around and get some homework done!"

 What it means

-A casual way to say someone is fooling around, wasting time, or not taking things seriously when they should be getting on with something.
+A casual, everyday way to say someone's messing about, being silly, or not taking things seriously when they should be getting on with something.

 Usage examples